BlinkPay/Blink-Debit-API-Client-Java/README.md

 - Lombok 1.18 (for development only)

 ## Adding the dependency
+For:
-For Java 8+ with using plan java or with Spring versions less than 6 (i.e. including Spring Boot 2), use `blink-debit-api-client-java`
+- Java 8 or higher using plan java
+- or with Spring versions less than 6 (i.e. including Spring Boot 2)
+use `blink-debit-api-client-java`
 ### Maven
 ```xml
 <dependency>